isb-cgc/readthedocs/docs/source/sections/Prog-APIs.rst

 APIs
 *************************

-Programmatic access to the data and metadata is provided through a combination of ISB-CGC APIs and Google APIs.
-The majority of the ISB-CGC data in BigQuery tables and in Google Cloud Storage is  accessed directly via Google Cloud tools and interfaces.
-Access to ISB-CGC metadata and user-data such as cohort definitions is provided through the ISB-CGC programmatic API described below.
+Programmatic access to ISB-CGC data and metadata is provided through ISB-CGC APIs built on Google's OpenAPI Endpoints.
+A SwaggerUI interface is also available, to try out the APIs and view their documentation.
+User-generated data such as cohort definitions, and user functions such as registering GCP projects is also available through the ISB-CGC API Endpoints.
+Note that all user-generated Endpoints require identity credentials for use.

 .. toctree::